Cash, Cards, & Currency Abroad

 Tiny family-run shops.

-And I actually started loving that.
+I ended up loving that.

 Travel made money feel tangible again.